-Solvent Alternatives is a compilation of technical information on a variety of CTC alternatives that are in use in industry - across industry sectors and applications.
-The advisory elaborates on use and potential risks involved therein, with regard to profiled substances
+Solvent Alternatives is a compilation of technical information on a variety of CTC alternatives that are in use in industry across different sectors and applications.
+The advisory elaborates on the use and potential risks involved therein, with regard to profiled substances.

-Languages: English
+Language: English

-Industry specific guidelines for the substitution of CTC in about 10 sectors are under preparation.
-Their launch is expected from December 2008.
-Similar to this guideline for RAC enterprises, other guidelines will inform of alternatives to CTC in other sectors and their safe use.
+Industry specific guidelines for the substitution of CTC in specific sectors are available.
+These guidelines inform of alternatives to CTC and their safe use.

-Languages: English
+Language: English

-All publications are also available for free download at our website www.ctc-phaseout.org
+All publications are available for free download at our website www.ctc-phaseout.org